NFL Mock Draft 2020: Joe Burrow the obvious top pick while Tua Tagovailoa trends downward

 29).
 TENNESSEE TITANS: MARLON DAVIDSON, DT

 The Tennessee Titans take Auburn defensive tackle Marlon Davidson.
-The 6-foot-3, 300-pounder can team with last year's first-round pick, Jeffrey Simmons to wreak havoc on AFC South quarterbacks.
+The 6-foot-3, 300-pounder can team with last year's first-round pick, Jeffery Simmons to wreak havoc on AFC South quarterbacks.
 At this stage, Davidson might be a bit of a reach, but his ability to kick inside or outside on passing downs is too much for head coach Mike Vrabel and general manager Jon Robinson to pass up at this point.

 >>MORE: Tennessee Titans: 2020 NFL Draft profile